Madhuri221998/assignment2-nagulapally/README.md

 | Cricket | Large Grass Field | $50 |
 | Golf | Court | $250 |
 | Soccer | Large Fields | $150 |

+___

+# Pithy Quotes

+`Live as if you were to die tomorrow.
+Learn as if you were to live forever`

+                                                    *Mahatma Gandhi*

+“A person who never made a mistake never tried anything new.”

+– Albert Einstein